Buying a Laptop for College – Quick Tips

 While it’s nearly impossible to say exactly which laptop you should buy, we have taken the time to compile a list of tips that might help inform your decision making.
 These are “guidelines” at best, but we hope you find them helpful.

-We’ve found that the “Professional” or “Business” line of laptops tend to hold up better over time, contain better features, and ultimately present the better value in the long run, even though they may cost more up front.
-Some examples of professional lines from manufacturers include the “ProBook” and “EliteBook” series from HP, and the “Latitude” and “Vostro” series from Dell.
+We’ve found that the “Professional” or “Business” line of laptops tend to hold up better over time, are easier to service, and ultimately present the better value in the long run, even though they cost more up-front.
+Some examples of professional lines from manufacturers include the “ThinkPad” series from Lenovo, the “ProBook” and “EliteBook” series from HP, and the “Latitude” and “Vostro” series from Dell.

-Northwestern College provides Microsoft Office 2013 Pro Plus for our students, completely free of charge.
-Instructions are provided that will allow you to easily load the software on up to five of your personal devices.
-Mac, PC and Android versions are available.
+Northwestern College provides Microsoft Office 365 for our students, completely free of charge.
+Instructions are provided that enable you to easily load the software on up to five of your personal devices.
+Mac, PC, iOS and Android versions are available.

 - Matt Austin